verivital/nnv/README.md

 # related tools and software

-This toolbox makes use of the neural network model transformation tool ([nnmt](https://github.com/verivital/nnmt)) and for closed-loop systems analysis, the hybrid systems model transformation and translation tool ([HyST](https://github.com/verivital/hyst)).
+This toolbox makes use of the neural network model transformation tool ([nnmt](https://github.com/verivital/nnmt)) and for closed-loop systems analysis, the hybrid systems model transformation and translation tool ([HyST](https://github.com/verivital/hyst)), and [CORA](https://github.com/TUMcps/CORA).

 # execution without installation:
 nnv can be executed online without installing Matlab or other dependencies through [CodeOcean](https://www.codeocean.com) via the following CodeOcean capsules: